 Stanford University is the home of interdisciplinary thinking that catalyzes innovation.
-Artists on the Future is a new conversation series that will pair world-famous artists with thought leaders from various fields to talk about issues vital to our society.
+Artists on the Future is a new conversation series that will pair world-famous artists with cultural thought leaders from various fields to talk about issues vital to our society.
 These public events will bring those working at the highest levels of human expression, creative thinking, and aesthetic impact into our deepest national conversations.

 In 2019, the Office of the Vice President for the Arts at Stanford University will bring three artists to campus for one conversation per academic quarter.
 The program will be free and open to both members of the Stanford community and the public.

 This program is generously supported by Komal Shah and Gaurav Garg.

 Artist Dana Schutz in conversation with Hamza Walker, Director of LAXART

 (b.
 1976, Livonia, Michigan) lives and works in Brooklyn, NY.
 Schutz’s paintings depict darkly humorous narratives, hypothetical situations and impossible physical feats, such as swimming while smoking and crying or a manically refracted self- exam.
 Vibrant and tactile, Schutz's oddly compelling images simultaneously engage the unique capabilities of the medium while conjuring a world both urgent and harrowing.